att/rcloud/doc/INSTALL.md

     host: 127.0.0.1

-Then go to `http://127.0.0.1:8080/login.html`, click login, and authorize access to your account through github.
+Then go to `http://127.0.0.1:8080/login.R` and authorize access to your account through github.

 ## Installing from a distribution tar ball